bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 02 - MLOps and Developer Experience.md

 Ultimately, the goal of MLOps is to establish a process that not only aligns with the team's current operational landscape but also evolves dynamically with their aspirations and challenges.
 This tailored approach ensures that MLOps practices deliver value and drive efficiency in the most effective manner for each unique team and project.

 ## Select Open-source Tools for MLOps
-The following table lists a few widely used tools for MLOps on Kubernetes.
+The following table lists a few example tools for MLOps on Kubernetes.
+This list is by no means comprehensive.
 It is important to emphasize, start with the problems and adopt a tool only if needed.

 | Tool           | Complexity         | Use Cases                                                                                      |